-- What is the most plausible formulation of so-called "rule-consequentialist" moral theories, and are any such indirect forms of consequentialism defensible?
+- What is the most plausible formulation of rule-consequentialist moral theories?
+Are any such indirect forms of consequentialism defensible?

-- How, if at all, can moral responsibility and free will be reconciled with a plausible naturalistic conception of agency in the world?
+- Can moral responsibility and free will be reconciled with a plausible naturalistic conception of agency in the world?

-- What role should equality play in play in a plausible theory of justice?
+- What role should equality play in a plausible theory of justice?

 - How might obligations to provide reparations for historical injustices be best understood?